 Mara Hvistendahl: To be clear, industrial espionage — which is sometimes perpetrated by Chinese professors and researchers — is a significant threat.
 But Wray’s comments touched a nerve because they follow on a long line of intelligence officials making blanket statements about the role played by Chinese-Americans in Beijing’s intelligence efforts.
 For years, the prevailing theory about Chinese espionage was that Beijing used a “vacuum cleaner” approach, relying on a large number of amateur collectors of Chinese descent to vacuum up small amounts of information.
 You can see how that metaphor lends itself to broad generalizations about an entire group.
 But it turns out that the metaphor is wrong.

-The vacuum-cleaner theory — which dates back to the late 1990s — has lately come under attack by a new cohort of experts on Chinese intelligence, most notably Jamestown Foundation fellow Peter Mattis.
+The vacuum-cleaner theory — which dates back to the late 1990s — has lately come under attack by a new cohort of experts on Chinese intelligence, most notably Peter Mattis, a research fellow at the Victims of Communism Memorial Foundation.
 If you look at the actual espionage cases that have emerged from China, there is a broad diversity of approaches taken.
 Instead of one central actor controlling an army of informal collectors, a number of different actors are often separately pursuing a variety of goals.
 So spying might originate with the Ministry of State Security or the People’s Liberation Army, or it might originate with private-sector businesses that have other motives for wanting information.
 And these entities often rely on collectors who are not of Chinese descent.
 But this more complex landscape is much harder to sum up with a pat metaphor.
 So the vacuum-cleaner comparison won’t die.

 AM: To what extent are China’s industrial policies dependent on information gleaned from foreign research efforts, including universities, whether legally or illicitly?